saeed-sufi/md/git.md

 * to see the status of local and remote branches:
   `git remote show origin`
 * if you don't need to commit changes to a specific file.`git reset app/index.html`
-* once you commit all the changes and the working directory is clean, you can create a new branch:
-  `git branch count-to-ten`
-  `git checkout count-to-ten `
-* once you have finished working on a branch you are ready to merge it to the master branch.
-First be sure to checkout to master branch and then execute the following:
-  `git merge count-to-ten`

-  `git push origin count-to-fifteen`
 * to delete a branch
   `git branch -d count-to-fifteen`
 * create a new branch and check out to it in one move:
   `git checkout -b our-features`
 * if you want a dedicated commit for the merge so that all the commits could be reviewed in one place and (in case you have lots of commits already), then it's better to merge with disabled fast forward.
   `git merge our-features --no-ff`
-* show a list of branches:
-  `git branch`
-  `git show-branch`
-  `git branch -a`

 * This will get all the files at repo ready and available `git fetch `
   `git pull origin .gitignore`